saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 As I type this, I can hear the distant thumping of single bladed [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) combat helicopters.
-But unless I find an easier way to do progressive disclosure in a PDF I will stick with what I have.
+But unless I find an easier way to do progressive disclosure in a PDF, I will stick with what I have.

 That's about it.
 I have become comfortable with reusing [sample-updated.tex](https://gist.github.com/saurabh-hirani/19bfb4d4f825d2423e6af2869588a105) template now and I directly create my presentation [sample-updated.pdf](https://github.com/saurabh-hirani/sample-uploads/blob/master/go-present-latex-post/sample-updated.pdf) from the **.tex** file, eliminating the jump from **.slide** => **.tex** => **.pdf**.